What is Full-Funnel Attribution? How Do You Set It Up?

 2. Align Your Marketing and Sales Teams

 Marketing and sales are considered two different departments.
-But, their coordination can lead to massive business success
+But, their coordination can lead to massive business success.
+Thus, aligning sales and marketing is a must, especially for full-funnel attribution.
+Thus, aligning sales and marketing is a must, especially for full-funnel attribution.

-In full-funnel attribution, you’ll need to cover every stage of the funnel — from awareness to conversion.
-When these two functions will work together, you’ll be able to access all the data and reports from both teams in a common place (mainly in a CRM).
+In full-funnel attribution, you will need to cover every stage of the funnel—from awareness to conversion.
+When these two functions work together, you will be able to access all the data and reports from both teams in a common place (mainly in a CRM).
 Once you get such cohesive data, you can picture a detailed view of the customer journey and evaluate the impact of every marketing touchpoint without any errors or data silos.

 3. Track and Collect Comprehensive Data